boldingd/EclipsePhaseContent/Locus.md

 > \[\@rategorytheory received a warning]
 > \[\@Bauble received a warning]
 > \[\@Gunslinger received a warning]
->
-> **curé**: No more.

 In the other write-up, the author just sort of flippantly asserts that crime just kind of doesn't happen among enlightened socialists.
 It's true that, in an egalitarian society without poverty, there's certainly *less* crime — there basically are no crimes of poverty or desperation.
-But the basic assertion is still bullshit.
+But the basic assertion is still bullshit: crime definitely still happens.

 Read the neighborhood mesh posts in any rich, well-off block on Mars, and you'll discover that safe, comfortable human beings can still find all manor of grudges, grievances, hates, and hurts to hold against one-another.
-Old married couples on Earth would sometimes shoot each other in fights over the remote, and that kind of shit still happens on Locus.
+There's the old meme about a married couple shooting each other in a fight over the what to watch, and that kind of interpersonal shit still happens on Locus.

+> **Anarcat**: I really don't want to cross a line, but I have to emphasize just how wrong this idea is.
+> Remember how the other write-up has a list of people who "anarchism isn't for," and "loners" are on that list.
+> Think about the kinds of problems you get in a society that pushes the socially awkward down to its bottom rungs, and then loudly doesn't care about their problems because they don't really "belong" here.
+> Especially if that society also has unrestricted fabrication.
+>
+> Now, the Locis do try to handle this.
+> When they detect that someone is having trouble, they dispatch someone to make contact with them and try to help them out of their problems.
+> Those attempts don't always succeed, though, for obvious reasons.
+> Sometimes, hearing from a friendly voice from the community can help; but often times, those friendly voices are just volunteers, and don't have any particular training in social work.
+> You can imagine how badly that can go.
+> And other times, the problem can't actually be solved: some people just aren't very social, and they're going to fair very poorly in a social-reputation-based system.
+>
+> And all of that assumes that you can detect the problem before-hand, which is not always the case.
+>
+> **H0N3**: This reminds me of someone who lives in the scum swarm I live in!
+> She doesn't interact with people, but she has an excellent reputation because it's a vehicle-based swarm and she's a vehicle mechanic!
+>
+> **Bauble**: So she fits in well?
+>
+> **H0N3**: Very well!
+> She does spend almost all her time working on the vehicles, though… sometimes so much that she only stops to recharge.
+> I get a little worried about her.
+>
+> **RategoryTheory**: So the socially awkward can do *really well* if they're willing to work harder than a hypercorp indenture?
+> Great system, guys.

 So, how does Locus handle it?
 For all the small things, there's rep-hits — and modules on Locus usually employ the same kinds of ubiquitous surveillance tech that habs do everywhere else, so being caught is likely.
-You hate the stupid garish pink paint on the module next to you, so you break in and wreck up the place?
+You hate the stupid garish neon-green paint on the module next to you, so you break in and wreck up the place?
 You were probably recorded, so you get some very negative feedback, your social credit goes down, you go to the back of resource queues, people treat you like an antisocial element, and ideally, you're shamed into not doing that again.

 But what about major crime?